mohssinechebli/mohssinechebli/README.md

 - 👋 Hi, I’m @mohssinechebli
 - 👀 I’m interested in Data Science for Marketing and Quantitative Economics
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on projects on machine learning and econometrics
+- 💞️ I’m looking to collaborate on projects on machine learning, econometrics and NLP
 - 📫 How to reach me mohssinechebli@gmail.com

 <!---